Earn miles, earn points, earn status

 Systemwide upgrades and more

 AAdvantage® Status Estimator

-Estimate your status and how many Loyalty Points you’ll earn for your flights with American Airlines and eligible partners in the upcoming qualifying year.
-And, don’t forget you can also earn Loyalty Points without flying by earning with our partners.
+Estimate your status and how many Loyalty Points you’ll earn via qualifying flights, purchases on AAdvantage® credit cards and eligible spending with AAdvantage® partners in the upcoming qualifying year.

 - AAdvantage® Member

 - AAdvantage Platinum®

 Calculation assumes 1 AAdvantage® base mile earned per US$1 spent on purchases with a U.S. or internationally-issued American Airlines AAdvantage® credit card.
 Learn more about the base mileage earn on your card.